Steve McGarrett: Background

 Steven Jack McGarrett was born in Hawaii on March 10, 1977 to John and Doris McGarrett.
 Since returning to Hawaii, McGarrett has lived in his childhood home along the beach, where his father continued to live in after the break-up of his family and was murdered.
-Although technically a haole like Danny, Steve is accepted as kama'aina as he was not only born in Hawaii, but was raised to respect and embrace the local culture.
+Unlike Danny, Steve is a native White Hawaiian.
 In several episodes, he is shown to be conversant in "bird" (Hawaiian Pidgin).
-As such, he was not antagonized as much as Danny was by the locals during the first several seasons, evidenced by his friendship with Mamo and the deference shown to him even by Kapu leader Kawika and Kamekona, who affectionately calls McGarrett "the big kahuna".
+As such, he was not antagonized as much as Danny was by the locals' prejudice and teasing during the first several seasons, evidenced by his friendship with Mamo and the deference shown to him even by Kapu leader Kawika and Kamekona, who affectionately calls McGarrett "the big kahuna".

 Based on McGarrett's flashbacks and statements from other characters, he had a happy childhood and enjoyed spending time in the garage watching his father fix the antique 1974 Mercury Marquis.
 He inherited his father's passion for antique cars and occasionally drove the Marquis after fixing it up himself.
 He was a high school sophomore when his mother Doris was presumed to be killed in a car accident in April 1992, prompting John to send Steve and his younger sister Mary away to the mainland for their own safety.
 Steve was sent to boarding school while Mary went to live with John's older sister Deb.
 With the surfacing of crime lord Wo Fat and the theft of John's mysterious tool box after Steve's return to Hawaii, the truth behind Doris' "death" is gradually revealed; while the siblings reunite with their mother, they are still suspicious of her and consider Aunt Deb to be their maternal figure.
 Steve is said to be fifteen or sixteen in 1992, which roughly corresponds with the fact that he was in BUD/S in the year 2000.
 A star quarterback, he attended the fictional Kukui High School before being sent to the Army and Navy Academy in California for his junior and senior years after the death of his mother.
 This led to a decade-long period of estrangement between John and his children.
 In the season 6 episode "Ka Pohaku Kihi Pa'a / The Solid Cornerstone", Steve admitted that he deeply regretted not patching things up with his father when he had the chance to.